 Trash Can Lock

-Trash cans are an important food source for many animals in urban and suburban areas.
-Securing your trash can is one of the first pieces of animal proofing that you should do to stop animals from coming into your yard and potentially your home.
+Trash cans are an essential food source for many animals in urban and suburban areas.
+Securing your trash can is one of the first pieces of animal proofing that you should do to stop animals from coming into your yard and, potentially, your home.

 You can use lock straps to secure the trash can.
 They usually have a quick-release system allowing you to get into your trash quickly, and so far, they have stopped every raccoon and squirrel from spilling my trash.
-I use these from Amazon as they fit my trash can perfectly.
+I use these from Amazon as they fit my garbage can perfectly.

 Rodent Proofing Your Home

 Rodents such as mice and rats can get through tiny gaps in your property.
-Any cracks or holes that are larger than 1/4 inch needs to be repaired to stop them from getting in.
+Any cracks or holes larger than 1/4 inch need to be repaired to stop them from getting in.
 Hardware cloth is perfect and can be used for any small holes.

 Rodents such as rats and mice can cause lots of damage to the house.
-Apart from the diseases and parasites they carry, which can be potentially deadly to humans, they can also cause other health issues.
+Besides the diseases and parasites they carry, potentially deadly to humans, they can also cause other health issues.

 Mouse urine, which can trigger allergies, has been found in 35% of homes.
 Mouse droppings can also cause allergies, and mouse allergens cause asthma in adults and children.

-Mice reproduce very quickly, with a female giving birth to a litter of up to fourteen at a time, with the average pregnancy time of 20 days.
+Mice reproduce very quickly, with a female giving birth to a litter of up to fourteen at a time, with an average pregnancy time of 20 days.
 In a short time, mice and rats can overrun your house.

-Even if you have never seen a mouse or rat in your home, they may still be there.
+They may still be there even if you have never seen a mouse or rat in your home.
 With them being able to get through such small holes, filling these gaps should be an essential part of your home maintenance.